fin-hypergrid/core/README.md

 **fin-hypergrid** is an ultra-fast HTML5 grid presentation layer, achieving its speed by rendering (in a canvas tag) only the currently visible portion of your (virtual) grid, thus avoiding the latency and life-cycle issues of building, walking, and maintaining a complex DOM structure.
 Please be sure to checkout our [architectural overview](https://github.com/openfin/fin-hypergrid/blob/master/OVERVIEW.md)

+Below is an example custom application built ontop of the Hypergrid API.
+It also highlights an custom external editor which hypergrid can trigger via its events

 <img src="images/README/gridshot04.gif">

 ### Current Release (1.2.1 - 27 October 2016)